BirdeeHub/birdeevim/README.md

 I could use some help.

 I am new to nix.
-I have an okish neovim config.
+I had an okish neovim config.
 I want to make it in nix so I can use it anywhere and not worry about that computer not having cargo or something.